amanahuja/civil-society-garden/content/challenges.md

 In the social sector, there is a higher bar for success than there is in other sectors.
 There is a greater need for fairness, accountability and transparency when working with vulnerable populations, in social services, and in domains such as criminal justice.
 The cost of failure is higher, and incrementalism can be more damaging than beneficial.

-{{% inset %}}
-When I was chapter leader at DataKindSF, we would often get inquiries from local universities and schools; they were looking for "social good" projects through which students could practice basic skills.
+> When I was chapter leader at DataKindSF, we would often get inquiries from local universities and schools; they were looking for "social good" projects through which students could practice basic skills.
 They hoped to use engagements with local nonprofits and charities as a way of showing real world experience on resumes, typically when applying for jobs at "real" companies.
+>

-While I sought ways to support good intentions and opportunities for exposure, I also saw this as frustratingly backwards.
+> While I sought ways to support good intentions and opportunities for exposure, I also saw this as frustratingly backwards.
 For profit jobs, in most cases, are simpler, more compartmentalized, and come with structure, training and mentoring opportunities.
 They utilize data that are more trustworthy and more complete, and apply them in problem spaces that have simple causal chains that are easy to understand.
+>

-Perhaps, instead, we should see an internship at a for-profit corporation as a way to learn basic skills in preparation for a job at a non profit?
+> Perhaps, instead, we should see an internship at a for-profit corporation as a way to learn basic skills in preparation for a job at a non profit?
-{{% /inset %}}

 Challenges and issues that may cause a data initiative to fail:
 * **Funding runs out**, and the team is unable to secure new funding.